-If you were pulled over for any other reason and were arrested, or at least ticketed, call one of our lawyers near me and fins out if through a free consultation you should fight the charges.
+If you were pulled over for any other reason and were arrested, or at least ticketed, call one of our lawyers near me and find out if, through a free consultation, you should fight the charges.

-DUI checkpoint use is usually conducted in evening hours or early morning hours, and on weekend or holidays, while seat belt use and driver’s license validity occur in the daytime.
-Sobriety checkpoint officers are needed for DUI checkpoints, and their training and experience is a prerequisite, so that drivers are not exposed to needless delays or possible wrongful arrests, by rookie officers.
+DUI checkpoint use is usually conducted in the evening hours or early morning hours, and on weekends or holidays, while seat belt use and driver’s license validity occur in the daytime.
+Sobriety checkpoint officers are needed for DUI checkpoints, and their training and experience are a prerequisite so that drivers are not exposed to needless delays or possible wrongful arrests, by rookie officers.

 For well over a decade, different inventors and technology geeks have sought to perfect the best DUI checkpoints app.
 About a decade ago, a checkpoint app for Apple was launched and then disapproved and taken down after safety advocates protested.

 DUI checkpoint apps are only as good as the current information from other drivers who have already “spotted” a sobriety checkpoint location.
 So, their use is somewhat limited in value.
 Plus, some police forces stay at one checkpoint location for a couple of hours before relocating the roadblock to a new, approved checkpoint location, to thwart the use of checkpoint apps.
 The device used by our attorneys in traveling the highways of Georgia is the Waze app, which notifies drivers of “police ahead.”

 For police at checkpoints, DUI arrests are the “gold standard” of their law enforcement duties.
 Similar to baseball and the “home run,” law enforcement officers at a “seat belt” check loath this boring work.
 Their home run is arresting suspected DUI drivers.